 Building an awe-inspiring physique requires a purposeful nutrition protocol.

-If you’re following the standard fitness/ bodybuilding diet, however, you’ll not only end up spending a fortune on food every week, you’ll also be relegated to spending your days in the kitchen and putting your digestive system through hell.
+If you’re following the standard fitness or bodybuilding diets, however, you’ll not only end up spending a fortune on food every week, you’ll also be relegated to spending your days in the kitchen and putting your digestive system through hell.
 And as if that weren’t enough, you’ll also end up getting fat.

 Conventional bodybuilding wisdom is for conventional bodybuilders.
 I never wanted to look like a bodybuilder and I know most people embarking on a fitness journey don’t either.

 Strangely, we’ve been led to believe that this represents the apex of human fitness.
 Well, I disagree.
 Strongly.
 Bodybuilders are a poor example of athletic prowess and human performance.

 A 145 lbs Spartan soldier would have outperformed and outlasted a modern physique athlete any day of the week.
 And no, they weren’t eating 5-6 small high-protein meals a day.

 Spartans lived a frugal life, devoid of unnecessary luxury (legend has it they used iron bars as currency instead of coins to discourage hoarding).
 Their diet was noted for its simplicity and austerity.
 They ate for performance, not for taste and indulgence.

 If you want a lean, strong and muscular body I suggest you disregard mainstream advice doled out by biased experts and protein-pushing companies.
 Follow the Spartan Nutrition Rules and use your fitness magazines to fire up your grill.
 That’s all they’re really good for.

 Rule number I: Learn to cook